big-ab-games/robo-instructus-blog/_posts/2017-06-30-coding-in-the-game.md

 I want to make a game that puts these 3 together.
 Problems providing focus to master your tools, and create solutions.
 The mastery, the creation and the problem eliminated, all providing what we're after: Fun!

 ### Great, but...
 Coding & mathematics are esoteric to many.
-It feels like there is no *in* to allow you to learn it, so quick rewards to doing so.
+It feels like there is no *in* to allow you to learn it and no quick rewards to doing so.
 But these are things I think a game can address much more directly than real world coding can.
 After all these are puzzles designed to be solved.
 I think programming can be enjoyed by *anyone that wants in*.

 In fantasy fiction wizards are born into their rare mysterious talents, but in reality anyone can start down the arcane road.<br/> **So, do you want to cast spells?**